 Non-academic criteria

-Eligible students will attend a non-fee paying (state school) and also satisfy one or more of the following, in addition to the academic criteria above:
+Eligible students will attend a non-fee paying (state school) or are currently self-studying students who will be 21 years or over when starting university (mature students) and also satisfy one or more of the following, in addition to the academic criteria above:

 - free school meals in the last six years or